PaGE: English Language Learning (X.ELL)

 Spring.
 Credits: 10

-Teacher candidates participate in full-time supervised student teaching of grades 5-12 ELLs from January to June.
+Teacher candidates participate in full-time supervised student teaching of grades 5-12 ELLs for 15 weeks.
 Teacher candidates will hone classroom management skills, implement extended curricular units designed to support students' development of disciplinary literacies, deliver lessons to support disciplinary English development in all content areas, and develop a wide range of assessment skills.
 Evaluation of performance is determined by on-site visits and written assignments.
 Successful completion of the course is premissed based on satisfactory submission of the CAP requirements for licensure preparation.

 Applies to requirement(s): Meets No Distribution Requirement